- Off road parking

 Three bedrooms: 1 x kingsize double, 1 x twin, 1 x single.
 Bathroom with bath with shower over, basin and WC.
 Ground floor WC and basin.
 Fitted kitchen with oak worktops and dining area.
 Sitting room with ornamental fireplace.

 Gas central heating.
-Electric oven and ceramic hob, microwave, fridge, washing machine, 32" flat screen TV, DVD player.
+Electric oven and ceramic hob, microwave, fridge, washing machine, 32" flat screen TV, DVD player, WiFi.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Stairgate.
+Travel cot, highchair and stairgate.
 Off road parking for 3 cars.
 Large patio garden to side elevation with garden furniture and BBQ.
 Two dogs welcome.
 Sorry, no smoking.
 Shop and pub 5 mins walk.
 Medieval town centre and castle 10 mins walk.
 Note: The property is set on the road into Ludlow and, as such, there may be some traffic noise during busy periods.

 - Last minute